bunsanweb/hashnet/readme.md

 "hashnet" is decentralized universal event system for [anatta](https://github.com/anatta-project/anatta)

-This project is a proof of concept code of the hashnet.
+This project is a proof of concept code for building growing networks with peers working on the hashnet architecture.

 ## How to setup